 - The cooling components of this all-foam mattress should keep people from sleeping hot.
 Overheating is often an issue with memory foam mattresses, but I don’t think that is the case here.

 Unboxing This Mattress

 Carefully cut away the first layers of plastic until the still-compact mattress can be laid down flat.
 Then, pierce through the final layer of plastic and the Molecule will expand.
-Simply clear away the excess plastic and allow your mattress to breathe and fully expand.
+Simply clear away the excess plastic and allow the mattress to breathe and fully expand.

 The Molecule could be a nice fit for some side sleepers as well as those who prefer to sleep “in” their mattress rather than “on” their mattress.
 Also, while this is an all-foam mattress, it handles the issue of overheating very well.
-You shouldn’t be sleeping hot on this mattress.
+People shouldn’t be sleeping hot on this mattress.

 Joe Auer is the editor of Mattress Clarity.
 He mainly focuses on mattress reviews and oversees the content across the site.

 He likes things simple and take a straightforward, objective approach to his reviews.
 Joe has personally tested nearly 250 mattresses and always recommends people do their research before buying a new bed.
 He has been testing mattresses for over 5 years now, so he knows a thing or two when it comes to mattress selection.
 He has been cited as an authority in the industry by a number of large publications.

 Joe has an undergraduate degree from Wake Forest University and an MBA from Columbia University.